Allogeneic Stem Cell Transplant

 If the donated stem cells came from bone marrow or umbilical cord blood, it usually takes about 20 days for your bone marrow to start producing new blood cells.
 If the donated cells came from someone's blood, it may not take that long.

 You may spend 4 weeks or longer in the hospital after an allogeneic stem cell transplant.
-About 1 out of 4 people need to be readmitted within the first 3 months because of complications.
+About 1 out of 4 people need to be readmitted within the first 3 months because of problems from the surgery.

 After you are discharged from the hospital, you will continue to see your doctor often.
-Because you received someone else's stem cells, you will need treatment with medicines to prevent your immune system from attacking the donor stem cells as though they were a foreign substance.
+Because you received someone else's stem cells, you will need treatment with medicines to prevent your immune system from attacking the donor stem cells as though it were a foreign substance.
 You may also take medicine to help prevent the donor cells from attacking your body.
-Most people who do not have an immune system reaction take these medicines for 2 to 6 months.
+Most people who don't have an immune system reaction take these medicines for 2 to 6 months.

 Why It Is Done

 An allogeneic stem cell transplant is a treatment for many conditions involving the blood or bone marrow, such as leukemia, lymphoma, neuroblastoma, aplastic anemia, or sickle cell disease.